omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - if removed it will list every workout over and over again based on the number of dates it has in the future/recent/past but they will be ordered based on their youngest/oldest dates only.
   - not necessary anyway
+- athletes can still find out if a workout is hidden if they previously have the workout and go and schedule it for a future date past the current hidden date.
+It will then show on the calendar as being hidden and they will know that workout is scheduled
+  - don't plan on doing anything to address this

 ## Functionality to add:
+- add cardio stuff to admin
+- check all views/templates and add info for cardio workouts
+  - user_page and utils, interim, schedule, instance detail etc.
+- need to add distance units to cardio exercise model and views/templates/forms
 - add a "you have this workout set to unhide on: date" to interim schedule and schedule workouts pages if came from interim schedule
 - may need to change edit_instance form for strength workouts
   - need to figure out editing comments for each strength exercise